FringelessGraphic1.jpg

 Taught by master tapestry artist, Sarah C. Swett, Fringeless: Four Selvedge Warping is a unique opportunity to learn how to warp and weave tapestry in this fun way while getting all of Sarah's inside weaving tips.

-You'll see Rebecca in this course also asking questions, giving her two cents about tapestry weaving, and generally keeping the camera rolling.
+You'll see Rebecca in this course presenting information about various looms, giving her two cents about tapestry weaving, and generally keeping the camera rolling.

 This online class will teach you how to warp a loom so that when you are finished weaving, there is no fringe and no hem.
 This warping method is often called four selvedge warping.